A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Discussion

-In this work, we present a quantum algorithm with polylogarithmic depth for simulating the extended Hubbard model.
-This algorithm builds upon the FMM, which reformulates the computation of pairwise interactions into inter-box interactions, thereby reducing the overall computational complexity.
-Furthermore, Q2FMM leverages recent advances in 2D neutral-atom quantum computing platforms, where long-range gates and shuttling are experimentally supported.
+In this work, we present Q2FMM, a quantum algorithm with polylogarithmic single-step circuit depth for simulating the extended Hubbard model.
+The key idea is to leverage the hierarchical structure of the fast multipole method (FMM) to reformulate site-site interactions as interactions between coarse-grained boxes, as well as the reuse of aggregated information, thereby reducing the computational cost scaling of long-range Coulomb interactions.
 It is worth emphasizing that, although we describe Q2FMM within the FMM framework, the workflow is not strictly FMM.
 Rather, it is more appropriately viewed as a multipole expansion algorithm with a hierarchical structure, which is inspired by FMM.

-We noticed that the interaction-picture algorithm within the block-encoding framework proposed by G.~H.~Low and N.~Wiebe~\cite{low2018interactionpicture} has already achieved the polylogarithmic gate complexity $O(N \log N \,\mathrm{polylog}(1/\epsilon_p))$, where $\epsilon_p$ denotes the target phase error.
-In comparison, ours exhibits a linear scaling $\mathcal{O}(N)$ in gate complexity, but with a high-power prefactor $p^{5.3}$, indicating it could be too costly for small systems.
-However, we note that methods based on the block-encoding typically also come with sizable constant prefactors in the gate count as well.
+While the Q2FMM framework is general, we suggest that a 2D neutral-atom quantum computer~\cite{hollerith2022distance, tao2024highfidelity, wei2023braneparity, graham2022multi, evered2023high, bluvstein2022processor, schmid2024compiler, bluvstein2024logical, evered2025kitaev, manetsch2025tweezer, chiu2025continuous3000, xu2025neutralhubbard} that directly supports long-range entangling gates and atom shuttling~\cite{graham2022multi, evered2023high, bluvstein2022processor, schmid2024compiler, bluvstein2024logical}, or a surface-code setting on 2D lattice where long-range operations and fan-out gate~\cite{litinski2019game, edp2022Beverland} can be implemented in constant depth could be particularly suitable for implementing or accelerating Q2FMM.

-Q2FMM is not limited to the extended Hubbard model; it is also potentially applicable to ab initio molecular Hamiltonians discretized on real-space grids, as discussed in Appendix~\ref{app:discretization}.
-Extending the algorithm to this setting would profit from a corresponding three-dimensional quantum hardware topology layout, which might become available in the future.
-Additionally, the truncation of the power-law interaction (which decays with distance) can also be incorporated into Q2FMM.
+Moreover, the FMM is applicable to a broad class of kernels, including Yukawa~\cite{greengard2002yukawa}, Helmholtz~\cite{cheng2006wideband, engquist2007directional, chew2001fastEM}, Stokes flow~\cite{tornberg2008stokes}, linear elasticity~\cite{liu2009fmbem, gimbutas2016mindlin}, polyharmonic~\cite{gumerov2006biharmonic}, and Riesz potentials~\cite{ying2004kifmm}.
+Consequently, our Q2FMM implementation can potentially be extended to these models as well.
+In addition, Q2FMM is not limited to the extended Hubbard model; it is also potentially applicable to ab initio molecular Hamiltonians discretized on real-space grids, as discussed in Appendix~\ref{app:discretization}.
+The truncation of the power-law interaction (which decays with distance) can also be incorporated into Q2FMM.
 The number of levels can be reduced by terminating Q2FMM at a level where the distance between boxes exceeds the chosen truncation distance $\xi$.
 This yields a total number of levels $\mathcal{O}(\log \xi)$ to be executed.